samsarahq/thunder/example/README.md

 This directory contains a basic example of Thunder.
 The code is organized as follows:

 - All server code can be found in the `main.go` file.
-- The `db/` directory contains MySQL schema and configuration files.
 - The `client/` directory contains a JavaScript client.

 ## Dependencies